directionmiage/simpleTCFS/README.md

 Note: It's necessary to stop the "basic" version of the backend to release the 8080 port.

-### Everything containerized and composed
+### Everything containerized and composed (with persistence)

-We will now run both the backend and the CLI into docker.
-It requires to build the cli docker image (the backend's one is considered built during the previous step).
+We will now run the backend with postgres, the CLI, and the external system into docker.
+It requires to build the cli docker and the dotNet external system images (the backend's one is considered built during the previous step).

 To build the cli docker image from the corresponding folder, the script `build.sh` can be used or directly the command `docker build --build-arg JAR_FILE=target/cli-0.0.1-SNAPSHOT.jar -t pcollet/tcf-spring-cli .`

+To build the external system, use also its [`build.sh`](dotNet/build.sh).

+As for the postgres database, we reuse its standard image and configure several environment variables that will be use to configure the backend (so that the JPA configuration will connect to the DB).

 The whole system can now be deployed locally from the root folder using the command: